calamina/atlast/README.md

 - [ ] update Links
 - [ ] rework links like medias

-- [ ] update users
-- [ ] add user filteredlist ?
-- [ ] on different user media, search user media, or mine ???
-- [ ] on different user media, see if in my library ?
-- [ ] on different user media, add filter for common media ?
-- [ ] add option to make library public/private ?
-- [ ] disable edit if same object ????

-- [ ] credentials not updating on new account creation :/
-- [ ] list forever loading on new account creation :/

 # ???
 - [ ] add config panel to create new collections ? like links and media